Myhtica/tailwind-formatter/README.md

 **When to use each approach:**

 - **Range Formatting**: Use when wanting to organize specific Tailwind classes without affecting the surrounding code structure.
-Recommended to start with this approach to safely format specific sections of your code.
+Highly recommended to start with this approach to safely format specific sections of your code.

+  **IMPORTANT: Always use Range Formatting for file types other than JSX/TSX.**

 - **Full Document Formatting**: Use this when you want comprehensive formatting across your entire file.
 Best for new files or when you're ready to standardize all Tailwind classes.

 - **Format on Save**: Convenient for ongoing projects but use with caution.
 While powerful for maintaining consistency, it may produce unexpected results in complex documents.
 Consider testing thoroughly before enabling project-wide.

+## Support for Other File Types (Limited)

+In addition to JSX and TSX, Tailwind Formatter currently provides **limited** support for:

+- **Astro** (.astro files)
+- **Vue** (.vue files)
+- **Svelte** (.svelte files)
+- **Laravel** (.blade.php files)
+- **PHP** (.php files)
+- **Elixir** (.ex, .exs files)
+- **HTML** (.html files)

+> **Note**: The current v1.1.0 release has significant limitations with these file types.
+Many of these limitations will be addressed in the upcoming v1.2.0 release with a new specialized HTML parser.

+When working with these file types:

+- Only **range formatting** is supported (select only the markup part of your code)
+- Your selection must include complete elements with both opening and closing tags
+- Include all leading whitespace in your selection
+- Some complex syntax specific to these languages may not be supported

+For the best experience with non-JSX/TSX files, it is recommended to:

+1. Select only the JSX/TSX-like portions of your file
+2. Use the "Format Selection" command instead of "Format Document"
+3. If formatting fails, try selecting a smaller portion of your code

+### Adding Support for More Languages

+If you'd like support for additional languages, please open an issue or create a PR on Github.
+Please note that improved support for other languages is currently in development.
+Check back soon for updates.

 ## Extension Settings